MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

 :::image type="content" source="media/vs-2022/expired-license-account-settings-dialog.png" alt-text="Screenshot of an expired license notification in Visual Studio." border="false":::

-If you have another subscription that's associated with a different account, [add that account](signing-in-to-visual-studio.md#add-and-switch-user-accounts-in-visual-studio) to the **All Accounts** list on the left side of the dialog box by selecting it in the **Add** list.
+If you have another subscription that's associated with a different account, [add that account](signing-in-to-visual-studio.md#add-and-switch-user-accounts-in-visual-studio) to the **All Accounts** list on the left side of the dialog box by selecting the **+Add** dropdown.

 You can also enter the [product key for your Visual Studio subscription](/visualstudio/subscriptions/product-keys) in the **Account Settings** dialog.
 To do that, select **Unlock with a Product Key** and enter the product key in the **Enter a product key** dialog.